deltaswapio/deltaswap/whitepapers/0007_governor.md

 ## Operational Considerations
 ### Extending the release time to have more time to investigate
-Guardian operators can use the `ChainGovernorResetReleaseTimer` admin RPC or `governor-reset-release-timer [VAA_ID]` admin command to reset the delay to 24h.
+Phylax operators can use the `ChainGovernorResetReleaseTimer` admin RPC or `governor-reset-release-timer [VAA_ID]` admin command to reset the delay to 24h.

 ### Dropping messages from the Governor
-Guardian operators can use the `ChainGovernorDropPendingVAA` admin RPC or `governor-drop-pending-vaa [VAA_ID]` admin command to remove a VAA from the Governor queue.
+Phylax operators can use the `ChainGovernorDropPendingVAA` admin RPC or `governor-drop-pending-vaa [VAA_ID]` admin command to remove a VAA from the Governor queue.
 Note that in most cases this should be done in conjunction with disconnecting a chain or block-listing certain messages because otherwise the message may just get re-observed through automatic observation requests.

 ## Potential Improvements